CONPROSYS/LINUX-SDK_driver/Readme.md

 ## Change logs
+* Ver.1.4.1.1
+    * cps-driver Ver.1.1.2 -> Ver.1.1.2.1
+        * Fixed the minimum.
+When cps-driver and cps-iolib are accessing devices, the process gets grabled data.
+            * Tested comment-out cps-driver in the monitiring FPGA routine.
 * Ver.1.4.1.0
     * cpsaio Ver.1.2.0 -> 1.2.1
         * This driver addes the usual stop command with Analog Input Modules.